nodejs/node/doc/api/http.md

 Closes all established HTTP(S) connections connected to this server, including active connections connected to this server which are sending a request or waiting for a response.
-Note that this does not destroy sockets upgraded to a different protocol, such as WebSocket.
+This does *not* destroy sockets upgraded to a different protocol, such as WebSocket.

 > This is a forceful way of closing all connections and should be used with
 > caution.
 Whenever using this in conjunction with `server.close`, calling this